beam-community/ex_machina/README.md

 Later on you can easily create different factories by creating a new module in the same directory.
-This can be helpful if you need to create factories that are used for different repos, your factory module is getting to big, or if you have different ways of saving the record for different types of factories.
+This can be helpful if you need to create factories that are used for different repos, your factory module is getting too big, or if you have different ways of saving the record for different types of factories.

 ## Ecto Associations